bariscicek/webtask-commit-announcer/README.md

 This worker would work on most modern browsers.
 But it is only test in Chrome.
 It should work well on Firefox, though.

 Once notification is enabled, webworker will work on the background.
 Background web workers can be seen from Dev Tools of Chrome.
 Applications -> Web workers list the background webworkers.
+You can sync also webworker because there might be an update.